bytecodealliance/governance/templates/projects/proposal-hosted-project.md

 TODO: argument that this requirement is fulfilled and supporting evidence (such as links to code, documentation, issues, and pull requests)

+### Visibility and Identity

+> The Bytecode Alliance should own and manage any identity-related aspects of the project including but not limited to project name, trademarks, social media channels, web pages, and internet domain(s).

+TODO: affirmation that the project's name and related assets can be transferred to and owned by the Bytecode Alliance and supporting evidence (list of all such identity-related assets with details of ownership).

 ## Recommendations

 ### Changelog